- About Us

 The Purdue University Land Use Team provides research-based resources and educational programs for Extension professionals, government officials and residents on land use issues impacting their communities.
 Land Use Team efforts are underpinned by a timely and rigorous professional development system that prepares Purdue Extension professionals to effectively serve on Plan Commissions.

 Navigating Difference is a cultural competency training for professionals who work in communities.
-A statewide team of Purdue trainers offer a 3-hour interactive workshop on Cultural Awareness to groups who are interested in working more effectively with others.
-An intensive 3-day Navigating Difference training is also available for those who want to deepen their knowledge, skills and appreciation for connecting across diverse audiences.
+A statewide team of Purdue trainers offer a half-day interactive workshop on Cultural Awareness to groups who are interested in working more effectively with others.
+An intensive three-day Navigating Difference training is also available for those who want to deepen their knowledge, skills and appreciation for connecting across diversity with clientele, co-workers and community members.

 As Indiana communities seek to position themselves to achieve long-term vitality, one of the issues that emerges time and time again as a major barrier to economic growth is the limited availability of a diverse stock of decent housing, especially in smaller populated areas of the state.
 A study of seven rural sites identified primary housing challenges and resulted in the development of a core set of strategies that could help expand housing options in rural Indiana.